Pennsylvania Foreclosure Lawyer

 - Loan Modification: We can negotiate with your lender to get a lower payment or restructured mortgage.

 - Deed in Lieu of Foreclosure: This action involves negotiating with the lender to satisfy the mortgage by turning all interest in the property over to the lender, avoiding foreclosure proceedings and further damage to your credit.

 - Forbearance: We can act to negotiate an extension to provide you with the extra time needed to sell the property.

-- Chapter 13: We can assist you to file for federal bankruptcy protection, which immediately halts the foreclosure from moving forward, and allows for negotiations with the lender for back payments or other options.
+- Chapter 13: We can assist you in filing for federal bankruptcy protection, which immediately halts the foreclosure from moving forward and allows for negotiations with the lender for back payments or other options.